Jesus glows in a Transfiguration1Jesus said, “Some of you standing here right now will live to see the awesome arrival of God’s kingdom. True.”

 Jesus uses the word often translated as “hell.”
 But the word is literally Gehenna, Aramaic for “Valley of Hinnom,” on the south side of Jerusalem.
 It was, for a time, the constantly smoldering city dump.
 But in Old Testament times, some Jews sacrificed to idols there.
 King Manasseh (reigned 696-642 BC), Hezekiah’s son, “sacrificed his own sons in the fire in Hinnom Valley” (2 Chronicles 33:6).
-Later, in 586 BC, Babylonian invaders from what is now Iraq arrived in 586 BC.
-They leveled the Jewish cities including Jerusalem, and erased the Jewish nation from the world map.
+Later, in 586 BC, Babylonian invaders arrived from what is now Iraq.
+They leveled the Jewish cities, including Jerusalem, and erased the Jewish nation from the world map.
 Some Jews considered that God’s judgment on their nation’s lingering idolatry.
-For the Jews, Hinnom Valley became a synonym for God’s judgment, much like 9/11, for Americans, refers to the September 11, 2001 terrorist attack on the twin towers in New York City.
+For the Jews, Hinnom Valley became a synonym for God’s judgment, much like 9/11, for Americans, refers to the September 11, 2001, terrorist attack on the twin towers in New York City.

 The Greek word for “worm,” skōlēx, can mean an earthworm, maggot, or grub.
 In many ancient stories, worms like these show up to feed on buried corpses.

-Jesus told his disciples, “Some of you standing here right now will live to see the awesome arrival of God’s Kingdom” (9:1).
-People normally associate the coming of God’s Kingdom with the Second Coming of Jesus.
+Jesus told his disciples, “Some of you standing here right now will live to see the awesome arrival of God’s kingdom” (Mark 9:1).
+People normally associate the coming of God’s kingdom with the second coming of Jesus.
 As far as we know, Jesus hasn’t come back yet.
 But all of the disciples died.
-No one seems to know for sure what Jesus was talking about with the “arrival of God’s Kingdom.”
+No one seems to know for sure what Jesus was talking about with the “arrival of God’s kingdom.”
 If he was referring to something before the disciples died, what contenders would you put on a brainstorming list?

 In the Transfiguration story, Mark says two Old Testament figures met with Jesus on a mountain: Moses and Elijah.
 The prophet Malachi predicted the return of Elijah (Malachi 3:1; 4:5).
 Jesus said John the Baptist, at least figuratively, fulfilled that prophecy (Matthew 11:10).
 So what do you think was the point of having the authentic Elijah show up in the Transfiguration?